How to track your team’s time off

 Simply allow the negative balance option and let employees request an appropriate number of hours based on their overtime.

-Once employees request TOIL, you can simply go to their timesheet and check if their logged hours match their TOIL request.
+Once employees request TOIL, you can go to their timesheet and check if their logged hours match their TOIL request.

 If the Timesheet confirms their request, you can approve it.